 Location: Morikami Park Road, Delray Beach

 Want to experience a taste of Japanese art and peaceful natural environments?
-Head over to Morikami Museum and Japanese Gardens and instantly be transported in Japan the moment you step inside this whimsical park!
+Head over to Morikami Museum and Japanese Gardens and instantly be transported to Japan the moment you step inside this whimsical park!

 Morikami Museum and Japanese Gardens is a 16-acre park with landscaped Japanese gardens and bonsai displays.
 You’ll find a centralized pond, lanterns, stone pagodas, bridges, and raked gravel all incorporated into the lush flowering trees, palms, and shrubs surrounding the gardens.
 There’s no shortage of scenic vistas and serene environments inside Morikami!